 The valuation of Residential Real Estate is subject to periodic review.
-The valuation rules in relation to residential real estate are further specified in the NBB Covered Bonds Regulation.

 (b) Commercial Mortgage Loans: the lesser of, (i) the outstanding loan amount, (ii) 60% of the sales value of the Commercial Real Estate, and (iii) the value of the mortgage.